Senior Construction Project Manager Salary 2026: $130,000–$195,000+

 Construction project director salary ranges from $185,000 to $295,000+ in 2026, with the highest compensation tied to commercial, industrial, healthcare, mission critical, and large infrastructure projects.
-These are some of the most critical roles in the construction industry because project directors carry full leadership oversight across projects, budgets, client relationships, and company performance.
+Project directors carry full leadership oversight across projects, budgets, client relationships, and company performance.

 | Role | 2026 Salary Range | Primary Oversight |